-Subject Fee: Preliminary \$5.00 and HSC - \$10.00
+Subject Fee: Preliminary \$5.00 and HSC - \$10.00 These fees are for work booklets and consumables

 Economics provides understanding for students about many aspects of the economy and its operation that are frequently reported in the media.
 It investigates issues such as why unemployment or inflation rates change and how these changes affect individuals in society.
 Economics develops students' knowledge and understanding of the operation of the global and Australian economy.
 It develops the analytical, problem-solving and communication skills of students.
 There is a strong emphasis on the problems and issues in a contemporary Australian economic context within the course.